mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+December 1, 2020
+- The iptables2 lab assessment relied on random ports being "unknown" to nmap.
+- Use a sync diretory to delay smoketests from starting prior to lab startup.
+- Begin integrating Lab designer UI elements.

 October 13, 2020
 - Headless configuraions for running on Docker Desktop on Macs & Windows
 - Headless server support, cloud-config file for cloud deployments